Home | All Candidates | Arms Trade Treaty | Arms Sales to Saudi Coalition | Firearms Export Oversight

 Arms Sales to Saudi Coalition

 Trump explicitly opposes ending arms sales and military support to the Saudi-led coalition fighting in Yemen.
-On an initial trip to the Kingdom in May 2017, he claimed to have brokered an arms deal worth $110 billion.
-Since then, he has vigorously defended the supply of weapons to the Saudis and other states.
-He has expressed the view that the sales help protect Americans living in the Middle East, strengthen Saudi Arabia's defenses, deter Iranian influence, support the security of the U.S. and its allies, benefit the defense industry, and shorten the war in Yemen by making it easier for the Saudi coalition to win.
+On an initial trip to the Kingdom in May 2017, he claimed to have brokered arms deals worth $110 billion.
+Since then, he has vigorously defended the supply of weapons to the Saudis and other states, including by vetoing efforts to block certain sales and more broadly on limiting U.S. military engagement in Yemen via War Powers Resolutions.
+He has expressed the view that the sales help protect Americans living in the Middle East, strengthen Saudi Arabia's defenses, deter Iranian influence, support the security of the U.S. and its allies, benefit the defense industry, and shorten the war in Yemen by making it easier for the Saudi-led coalition to win.

 Remarks before working breakfast with Crown Prince Mohammad Bin Salman, June 28, 2019